SidorinAnton/CodeTime/README.md

-# This is my Leet Code solutions
+# This is my code solutions, training and just playing :)
-## Hope I don't give up on this :)